A gain in knowledge does not always translate into new actions

 - Solicit feedback from a few trusted colleagues who are able to observe the degree to which you are following through with your changes

 - If there are circumstances when things don’t work out, take some time later to reflect ….
-Figure out what why it went wrong and plan how to handle it better next time
+Figure out what why it went wrong and plan how to handle it better next time.
+Avoid overly harsh self-chastisement.

-- Continue to learn and improve your leadership skills – avoid complacency creeping in
+- Continue to learn and improve your leadership skills – maybe identify some role models who display the types of qualities you are wanting to develop within yourself.
+Avoid complacency creeping in